blak3r/treadspan/README.md

 ## TODOs (Things actively working on)
 HIGH
-- ~~Add means of detecting if EEPROM is initialized.~~
-- ~~Finish the ESP32 Install Page.~~
-- ~~Figure out the timeout preventing it from going directly into wifi setup.~~
-- ~~Make a setup video.~~
-- See if we can compress space down so partition scheme doesn't need modified.

 MED
 - WIFI Reconnect code on Arduino.
 - Future proof the BLE protocol by adding a few additional options.
 -- Payload Version
 -- Ability to include calories, average speed, etc if we wanted to log workouts also.
--- Send time to device, Would be useful for an RTC based version.
+-- ~~Send time to device, Would be useful for an RTC based version.~~

 LOW
 - TEST: What would happen if you just turned off the treadmill while a session was active... need something to timeout if no data serial commands or BLE commands come in for a while for a while.
 - Increase eeprom size to allow for more sessions?
 - Could further optimize the serial code to prevent losing commands... but i'm not sure it going to make a difference.
 - Create a means to configure the WiFi (over BLE protocol in IOS App).
+- Mobile App --> Arduino Nano ESP32 takes a lot longer than LilyGo.
+Not sure it matters much but seems odd.
+- See if we can compress space down so partition scheme doesn't need modified.

 ## Get Help / Support